You never know what someone is going through.

 In fact, grief is not an event; it’s an ongoing journey that may take months and sometimes years.

-6 Things to Avoid Saying to a Grieving Person
+You Never Know What Someone Is Going Through: 6 Things to Avoid Saying to a Grieving Friend

 Even with the best of intention, we might end up saying the wrong thing to someone who is grieving.

-Unfortunately, a grieving person is likely to magnify everything that is said (or not said).
+Unfortunately, a grieving friend is likely to magnify everything that is said (or not said).

 What’s worse, is that intense emotions can hyperactivate the memory making the person more likely to remember every detail around the death and the period afterward.

-This is a list of things to avoid saying to a grieving person:
+This is a list of things to avoid saying to a grieving friend:

 #1.
 Things That Start With “At Least”

-In this case, you try to reason with the person that their situation could have been worse.
+In this case, you try to reason with your friend that their situation could have been worse.

 - At least she’s not suffering anymore.